Travel Insurance and Safety Tips for Visitors to New Zealand

 Everyone in New Zealand, including visitors and tourists, is entitled to free medical care for accidental injuries.
 This is known as the ACC or Accident Compensation Corporation program.
 Whether you get hurt skiing or hiking or in an automobile accident, you are covered even if you caused the accident.
 When you visit the doctor or hospital, you’ll be asked to fill out a form so the ACC program will pay for your treatment.
 However, there still may be some incidental costs to you.
 Visitors also have to pay the full cost of healthcare for illnesses.
 As such, carrying travel medical insurance is highly recommended.

 If you need specialist care in rural New Zealand, there is a chance it will take place via telehealth.
-Since 2018, the Northern Region district health boards developed a telehealth system designed to better serve people living in more remote areas.
+Since 2018, the Northern Region district health boards have developed a telehealth system designed to better serve people living in more remote areas.

 Trip Cancellation Insurance for U.S. Citizens Traveling to New Zealand